 No need for that box mix!
 These chocolate walnut brownies are so simple to make and they're even better than your favorite box mix!
 They're fudgier with more chocolate chunks, and so irresistible for chocolate lovers!

 And the best part is that this is a simple, one-bowl recipe.
-You won't need any special tools or techniques to make these chocolate walnut brownies!
+You won't need any special tools or techniques to make the BEST brownies with walnuts!
 Let's take a look at what you'll need:

 Should brownies have walnuts?